 How to Help Toddlers with SPD?

 Ultimately, proper individualized evaluation and assessment is vital to determining each child’s unique sensory needs.
 After assessment, the right space, equipment and knowledgeable therapists can partner with parents and caretakers to work toward improving the condition.

 But parents and caretakers should recognize that specific sensory-related symptoms may be indications of a broader sensory processing disorder which, if not effectively treated early on, can manifest itself in future complications.
 Parents who have such concerns should contact a licensed physical, occupational or speech language therapist for an individualized evaluation.

-Shirael Pollack is a pediatric physical therapist and owner of Watch Me Grow Sensory Gym and Speech Language Center in Manhattan, New York.
-She is devoted to helping children with a wide variety of physical and developmental challenges by providing therapy that is both fun and effective.
-In addition to her practice at Watch Me Grow, Shirael is an active member of the National Autism Association NY Metro Chapter where she currently serves as the Chairperson of the Fundraising Committee.
+Shirael Pollack was a pediatric physical therapist and owner of Watch Me Grow Sensory Gym and Speech Language Center in Manhattan, New York.
+She was devoted to helping children with a wide variety of physical and developmental challenges by providing therapy that is both fun and effective.
+In addition to her practice at Watch Me Grow, Shirael was an active member of the National Autism Association NY Metro Chapter.
+She wrote this article prior to her passing from stomach cancer.

 Like what you read?
 JOIN the Mommybites community to get the latest on FREE online classes, parenting advice, events, childcare listings, casting calls & raffles, and our Parents With Nannies Facebook group.
 SIGN UP NOW!